RobertZetterlund/intro-to-ai/assignment7/report.md

 - Convolutional network: 90.1 % accuracy
 - Fully connected network 57.1 % accuracy

 Another benefit of using convolutional networks is that it will need fewer parameters than a fully connected one.
 This makes it more efficient when it comes to memory and complexity.
 The reason why it needs fewer parameters is that it uses shared weights and biases.
-Each of the hidden neurons in a convolutional network has a bias and several weights connected to the neurons in its local receptive field.
-But all the hidden neurons have the same array of weights, hence a convolutional network will need fewer parameters.
+Each of the hidden neurons in a feature map will have the same array of weights and the same bias.
+This means that a convolutional layer with 3 feature maps and windows of 5\*5 neurons will have only 3\*5\*5 + 3=78 parameters.